 Young people spend a lot of their time at school, so it is important that they are taught in a way that reflects the diversity of the world we live in.
 It is essential for all marginalised groups, such as LGBTQ+ students, to be represented in teaching and learning environments.
 It is also important for students who do not belong to marginalised groups to learn to accept and celebrate diversity.

-While the world has come a long way in supporting the LGBTQ community there is still room for improvement and it can start in the classroom!
+While the world has come a long way in supporting the LGBTQ+ community, there is still room for improvement, and it can start in the classroom!
 We owe them to provide a curriculum that includes the themes, values and experiences of those who are part of the LGBTQ+ community.